Kenedy Onyango: Career

 seasons before returning to Nairobi to join the freshly promoted Nairobi City Stars on an initial two-year contract before extending it further for the 2022/23 season.
 He scored his maiden goal for the club in October 2021 against Wazito F.C.

 In July 2023, Onyango made the big move to Gor Mahia F.C. after running down his contract with Nairobi City Stars at the end of the 2022/23 Premier League season.

+He scored his maiden goal for Gor Mahia on 6 January 2024 at the Kenyatta Stadium, Machakos after heading in a corner, for a 1-0 win over Posta Rangers, helping the club end the first leg of the season unbeaten.

+He exited the club after two years, at the end of the 2024/25 season to become a free agent.

+CAF Inter Club competition

+On 25 Aug 2024, Onyango made his debut in the 2024–25 CAF Champions League qualifying rounds after clocking 28 minutes in Gor Mahia's 5-1 win over Sudan's El Merriekh Bentiu during a first round second leg tie.
+He earned his second game on 15 Sep 2024 in another home game played at Nyayo Stadium against Egypt's Al Ahly FC.

+Style of play

+Onyango has is known for his combative nature, and for scoring headers especially from corners.